Interpreting systems of continuity equations in spaces of probability measures through PDE duality: Main results and methods

 \begin{remark} Notice that the problems for the different $\psi^i$ are de-coupled from each other. \end{remark}

 It is well-known that classical solutions of \eqref{eq:dual E known} may not exist, specially in the case $\diffc = 0$.
-The approach developed by Crandall, Ishii and Lions to deal with limit is the notion of viscosity solution (see, e.g. \cite{crandall+ishii+lions1992users-guide-viscosity}), which we introduce below.
+The approach developed by Crandall, Ishii and Lions to deal with limit is the notion of viscosity solution (see, e.g., \cite{crandall+ishii+lions1992users-guide-viscosity}), which we introduce below.
 Since the theory of viscosity solutions is usually well-posed for Lipschitz functions $\psi$, a natural metric for $\mu$ is the $1$-Wasserstein distance (see, e.g., \cite[p.
+207]{Villani2003}).
+We recall that the space $\mathcal P_1 (\Rd)$ is the space of the probability measures $\mu$ such that

-207]{Villani2003}) This is because of the following well-known duality characterisation (see \cite[Theorem 1.14]{Villani2003}): if $\mu, \nu \in \mathcal P_1 (\Rd)$ then
+The distance $d_1$ that makes it a complete metric space is usually constructed by a Kantorovich optimal transport problem.
+The reason we can exploit the duality between \eqref{eq:main E known} and \eqref{eq:dual E known} is the following well-known duality characterisation (see \cite[Theorem 1.14]{Villani2003}): if $\mu, \widehat \mu \in \mathcal P_1 (\Rd)$ then

 where, here and below